belkhir-aziz/Flood-Prediction-in-Malawi-winning-solution-/README.md

  At next we added features that describe if the amount of precip is increasing or decreasing during the disccused period.
 More over we indicated the week with maximum of precip.

- Then we evaluate the maximum of precipitation within two weeks.
+ Then we evaluated the maximum of precipitation within two weeks.

  After, we extracted soil data from "https://soilgrids.org/".